chiragbharadwaj/ro/spec/README.md

 #   • An identifier, i.e. a variable's name (which could be a list's name or a
 #       record's name)
 #   • A record's field name
-#   • An optional type with value Nil
+#   • An optional type with value None
-#   • An optional type with Some expression stored as a value
+#   • An optional type with Just some expression stored as a value
 #   • An empty list ([])
 #   • A (non-empty) list with some contents
 #   • A list access at some position (must be an integer within bounds)